SeregPie/THREE.TextTexture/README.md

 *read-only*

 The width of the canvas devided by the height.
-If the width or the height is 0, the value is 1.
+If the width or the height is 0, the value will be 1.

 ## see also